The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 var data_json = parse_json(text) #if file is a json it is possible transform to json object with this method file.close() #close the file
 ```

+## 12. Nodes
+The nodes are the main scene element.
+Exist many node types, Node2D, Node3D, Control, etc. Each of them has properties according with the node type.

+### Area2D

 ## 13. Exporting projects